-As soon as you arrive in Podgora, you will want to take the 2 steps to the beach you have been so looking forward to and enjoy the calming charms of the clear sea.
-After relaxing in the deep shade of olive and pine trees, your exploration of the town and its sights will begin.
-Here are some of our suggestions.
+The moment you arrive in Podgora, you’ll want to go down the two steps to the eagerly awaited beach and the soothing allure of the crystal-clear sea.
+After unwinding in the thick shade of olive and pine trees, you will embark on an exploration of the town and its landmarks.
+Here are a few suggestions:

-Take a look inside the Baroque Church of St. Tekla (1626 AD) and its graveyard and gravestones (from the 14th – 21st century) on the Cape of St. Thecla.
+2. Take a look inside the Baroque Church of St. Thecla (1626) and visit the cemetery with tombstones (14th – 21st century) on the Cape of St. Thecla.

-3. Go for a swim near the statue of “Uzorita“ (“Admirable Woman“) on the rock outside the Medora Auri Hotel.
-The statue was built in honour of exemplary wives of sailors and fishermen.
+3. Go for a swim near the statue of “Uzorita“ (“Admirable Woman“) on the rock outside the Medora Auri Hotel, which was erected in honour of the admirable wives of sailors and fishermen.

-Climb up to Selo (upper Podgora) and see the Baroque All Saints’ Church, which was the centre of spiritual life for the residents of Podgora until 1962.
+6. Climb up to the village (Upper Podgora) and visit the Baroque All Hallows Church, which was the centre of spiritual life for the residents of Podgora until 1962.

-Visit the monument to Don Mihovil Pavlinović on the eponymous square, and find out more about the priest, writer, and politician, founder and leader of the Croatian National Revival in Dalmatia.
+10. Visit the monument of Don Mihovil Pavlinović in the eponymous square and learn more about the priest, author, politician, pioneer and leader of the Croatian national revival in Dalmatia.